claire-wang-gh/ameba-iot-docs/ameba/en/software_tools/trace_tool/src/trace_tool.rst

 ----------
 Log Print
 ~~~~~~~~~~~~~~~~~~
-After setting the environment mentioned in :ref:`trace_tool_environment_setup`:
+After setting the environment mentioned in Section :ref:`trace_tool_environment_setup`, execute the following steps:

 1. Select COM port.

    a.
-Check your COM through Device Manager in your computer, as shown below.
+Check your COM through **Device Manager** in your computer, as shown below.
 In :guilabel:`COM & LPT` item, all the COM ports connected to the computer are listed.

       .. figure:: ../figures/port_1.PNG
          :scale: 90%